 - Marketing is about getting people ready for your product.
 Branding takes them away from the competition.
 Promotion creates a desire for it.
-Customer Service delivers the value once they have bought it, while public relations builds loyalty to the company itself, its core belief system, and vision.
+Customer Service delivers value once they have bought it, while public relations builds loyalty to the company itself, its core belief system, and its vision.

 Q4.
 What are their top three daily frustrations?

 - They spend too much time finding the right sales leads.